Business Administration BS

 Information Systems concentration (optional)

-Four of the required courses are only offered on the Metropolitan, Florham, and Vancouver campuses.
+Four of the required courses are offered on the Metropolitan, Florham, and Vancouver campuses.
 Some of these courses are delivered remotely via Zoom.

 - MIS3307 Data Visualization